 I’ve taken the best WordPress web hosts and performed a thorough load time comparison.
-I setup the exact same WordPress installation on all five of the best WordPress Hosting options, in their categories of cost, in order to compare their load times out-of-the-box and with CloudFlare for your reference.
+I setup the exact same WordPress installation on all of the best WordPress Hosting options, in their categories of cost, in order to compare their load times out-of-the-box and with CloudFlare for your reference.
 The following load time results are the average of three tests, for each location, for each host.

 Types of WordPress Hosting